Managing Apache Kafka® topics

 - Click Create topic.

-- Under Basic parameters, set the basic parameters of the topic:
+- Under Basic parameters, set the basic topic properties:

 -

-Topic name (must be unique in the Apache Kafka® cluster).
+Topic name, which must be unique within the Apache Kafka® cluster.

 Note